 \begin{itemize}[leftmargin=2em] \item \textbf{None}.
-This is the naive strategy where no debiasing or deconfounding strategies are applied to the baseline models.
+This is the naive strategy where no debiasing strategy is applied to the baseline models.
 Specifically, the strategy directly fits the conditional distribution $P(T \mid U, C)$ on the uploader-confounded dataset to predict tags for new UGCs. \item \textbf{Unawareness} \cite{grgic2016unawareness}.
-A tag recommender system with an Unawareness strategy is achieved by explicitly excluding the user-related features from the model when predicting tags for UGCs.
+A tag recommender system with Unawareness is achieved by explicitly excluding the user-related features from the model.
 Therefore, it fits the conditional distribution $P(T \mid C)$ on the confounded dataset where only content features of UGCs are considered for tag predictions. \item \textbf{FairCo} \cite{morik2020fairco}.
 This is the dynamic Learning-to-Rank algorithm which introduces an error term to control exposure-based fairness among different groups.
-In our implementation, we divide tags into different category groups based on historical data and calculate the error term based on the ranking list sorted by relevance. \item \textbf{Calibration} \cite{steck2018calibrated}.
-This method alleviates bias amplification by introducing and controlling a calibration metric $C_{KL}$ that measures the imbalance between interaction history and recommendation list. n our implementation, we calculate $C_{KL}$ based on the historical tags of uploaders and minimize it by re-ranking. \item \textbf{IPS} \cite{saito2020ips}.
-IPS aims to eliminate confounding bias by reweighting the samples by the inverse of the chance of their observation (\textit{i.e.,} the propensity score).
-The propensity score of each UGC is estimated from its uploader's representation as the covariate.
+We divide tags into different category groups based on historical data and calculate the error term based on the ranking list sorted by relevance. \item \textbf{Calibration} \cite{steck2018calibrated}.
+This method alleviates bias amplification by introducing and controlling a calibration metric $C_{KL}$ that measures the imbalance between interaction history and recommendation list.
+We calculate $C_{KL}$ based on the historical tags of uploaders and minimize it by re-ranking. \item \textbf{IPS} \cite{saito2020ips}.
+IPS aims to eliminate confounding bias by reweighting the samples by the chance of their observation (\textit{i.e.,} propensity score).
+The propensity score of each UGC is estimated from its uploader's representation.
 In addition, a clipping technique \cite{saito2020ips} is introduced to reduce the estimation variance. \item \textbf{CR} \cite{wang2021clicks}.
-CR was originally designed to address the clickbait issue of online e-commerce platform by conducting counterfactual inference on causal graphs.
+CR was originally designed to address the clickbait issue by conducting counterfactual inference on causal graphs.
 In this work, similar procedures can be applied to estimate the matching likelihood of a UGC-tag pair in a counterfactual world such that the effect of uploaders' bias can be reduced. \item \textbf{DecRS} \cite{wang2021deconfounded}.
-DecRS is a deconfounded recommender system where the deconfounding of uploader's adverse influence (in the case of tag recommendation) is achieved by substituting a hypothetical averaged uploader for the true uploader when training the model, such that the bias of a specific uploader can be reduced by averaging. \end{itemize}
+DecRS is a deconfounded recommender system where deconfounding (in the case of tag recommendation) is achieved by substituting a hypothetical averaged uploader for the true uploader when training the model, such that the bias of a specific uploader can be reduced by averaging. \end{itemize}